Samukat/Data3001G2/README.md

 #### <u>Moments</u>

-**Moments** represent key behavioural or mechanical events that occurs durisng a lap.
+**Moments** represent key behavioural or mechanical events that occurs during a lap.
 For instance, when a driver first applies the brake, releases the throttle, or reaches the midpoint of a turn.
 These reference points are used to anchor subsequent calculations to measure timing, distance, and performance changes through each section of the track.

 | **Type of Moment** | **Moment** | **Code Pattern / Prefix** | **Time-to-Extrema** | **Description** |
 |--------------------|------------------------|-----------------------|--------------------|----------------|